TownesDev/la-brise-patisserie/docs/brand.md

-# 🍰 Pâtisserie Breeze — Brand Guide v1
+# 🍰 La Brise Pâtisserie — Brand Guide v1

 > A family-friendly, pastel-themed bakery experience built for the web.
 > Our tone: *whimsical, lighthearted, and delightfully polished.*